 Student-Athlete Recognition/Award Opportunities

 Northwest Homeschool Athletic Cooperative offers several ways for home schooled student-athletes to earn awards and recognition.
-Typical sports awards (summer mileage club, varsity lettering and other end-of-season awards, etc.) are listed in the Team Handbook.
-These are presented at the End-Of-Season Banquet.
+Typical sports awards (summer mileage club, varsity lettering and other end-of-season awards, etc.) are listed in the Team Handbook and are presented at the End-Of-Season Banquets.

-We coaches want our student-athletes to have as many other opportunities as possible to be recognized for their life pursuits outside sports.
+We want our student-athletes to have as many other opportunities as possible to be recognized for their life pursuits outside sports.
 What follows is a list of awards and honor societies available to home schooled students--to help build resumes for college/job/scholarship applications.

 - President's Volunteer Service Award